It can be confusing staying on top of the different ways to protect yourself from identity theft.

 It does the same thing as a credit freeze.
 However, a credit lock is subject to the terms and conditions of the credit bureaus.
 Whereas everyone has a right to free credit freezes by federal law, no strings attached.
 We therefore recommend the freeze over the lock.

-You can check out our guide for detailed instructions for placing credit freezes.
+Check out our consumer guide for detailed instructions for placing credit freezes.

 Director, Consumer Campaign, U.S. PIRG Education Fund